fl-yu/CUT-RUNTools-2.0/docs/bulk-USAGE.md

 		peaks and seacr peaks) can be found in the 'peakcalling' directory. he narrow peak mode is suitable for a
-	        typical TF, while the broad peak mode is good to use for the chromatin factors generally having a large binding domain or epigenetic modification such as H3K27me3 or H3K9me3 having dispersed localization
+	        typical TF, while the broad peak mode is good to use for the chromatin factors generally having a large binding domain or epigenetic modification such as H3K27me3 or H3K9me3 having dispersed localization.
+By default, our software will generate all three peak calling results and this parameter could decide which peaks would be used in the following analysis such as TF direct binding analysis
 			options: macs2 (default) or SEACR

-	[dup_peak_calling]: Whether the reads with duplication will be used in the peak calling step
+	[dup_peak_calling]: Whether the reads (BAM file) with duplication or not will be used in the peak calling step
 			options: TRUE or FALSE (default)

 	[cores]: How many threads will be used by parallel in the software such as bowtie2 and samtool..